 The newer study (2014), however, suggests that not only high but also average levels of air pollutants can cause an AFib episode.

 How to Prevent Exposure to Air Pollutants

-Check the news and if the ozone levels are particularly high during a day, then avoid spending time outdoors.
+Check the news and if the ozone levels are particularly high during the day, then avoid spending time outdoors.
 Fill your car’s tank in the evening or at night (when it is cooler) and set your air conditioner at home or the office above 78 degrees.
-When high particle levels are expected, use additional precautions: avoid burning leaves or other materials and limit the use of fireplace, wood stoves and gas powered equipment (such as gardening tools).
-Obviously, avoid smoking (including second-hand smoke).
-It’s worth investing in high quality air conditioners that filter and remove air pollutants from your home.
+When high particle levels are expected, use additional precautions: avoid burning leaves or other materials and limit the use of fireplaces, wood stoves and gas-powered equipment (such as gardening tools).
+Avoid smoking (including second-hand smoke).
+It’s worth investing in high-quality air conditioners that filter and remove air pollutants from your home.